 This is a problem you can generally solve yourself by bleeding the air out of the radiator.

 It doesn’t take long and can make a big difference.

 Here’s what you need to do.

-- Obtain a radiator key.
-If you don’t have a key for your radiator, you may be able to find one at a local hardware store.
+- If you don’t have a key for your radiator, you may be able to find one at a local hardware store.
 Some bleed valves even fit a plain screwdriver, so try this out before you buy.
 (The bleed valve is typically located just an inch or two from the top of the radiator.)

-- Place a pan under the radiator to catch any water that drips out.
+- Place a pan under the radiator, and a rag over the key, to catch any water that drips out

 - Turn the key about a quarter turn to the left.
 You should feel air seep out.
 When water starts dripping out, turn the key back to its starting point.

 Now that you have bled your radiator , it should fill with hot water properly again, and get warm when your heat is on.

 It’s a good idea to bleed all of your radiators at the beginning of fall, so that you’re not in for a nasty surprise when you need to put your heating on.